 a combination of the above options.

-AFC members receiving nursing services and residing with an RN who is the AFC home provider are not eligible to receive DAHS.
+AFC members receiving nursing services and residing with an RN who is the AFC home provider are not eligible to receive day activity and health services (DAHS).

 7134 Adult Protective Services and Adult Foster Care